thanhtaivtt/laravel-telegram-logger/README.md

 # Config

-- Add this code to the `config/logging.php`
+- Add this code to the `config/logging.php` as a new channel:

 ```php
 'telegram' => [